-Semi-natural grasslands/heathlands represent an important land use providing important ecosystem services like biodiversity, carbon and nutrient storage/buffering and human recreation.
-The short vegetation and the co-existence of many different plant and animal species and/or functional types make these ecosystems particularly valuable “model ecosystems”, in which key ecosystem processes like species interactions/competition and ecosystem-level biogeochemical cycling may be investigated at relatively detailed spatial scales.
+Semi-natural grasslands/heathlands provide important ecosystem services like biodiversity, carbon and nutrient storage/buffering and human recreation.
+The short vegetation and the co-existence of many different plant and animal species and/or functional types make these ecosystems particularly valuable “model ecosystems”, in which key ecosystem processes, such as species interactions/competition and ecosystem-level biogeochemical cycling may be investigated at detailed spatial and temporal scales.

-The CLIMAITE/Mols platform is run as one platform with two satellite sites.
-The CLIMAITE site builds upon the former CLIMAITE experiment (VKR-Centre of Excellence, 2005-2015), where the three major climate change factors CO2, warming and summer drought, were manipulated simultaneously.
+The Brandbjerg site builds upon the former CLIMAITE experiment (VKR-Centre of Excellence, 2005-2015), where the three major climate change factors CO2, warming and summer drought, were manipulated simultaneously.
 Since 2016, the new experimental setup provides a response surface across 24 plots (each 7 m2) of three treatment levels of drought (removing up to 66% of ambient precipitation).
-The greenhouse gas exchange is continuously monitored using ECO2flux automatic chambers.
+The greenhouse gas exchange is continuously monitored using ECO2fluX automatic chambers.

-The Mols site consists of nine plots (each 20 m2) subjected to increased temperature or prolonged summer drought with two different retractable curtain types.
-Treatments have been applied since 1999 and the facility thus provides a unique, long-term data series for manipulation experiments, enabling studies to evaluate climatic effects on ecosystem functioning and processes at scales from seconds to decades.
-The site has high species diversity.
+The Mols site is a former grassland/heathland experimental research site now available as a satellite site to Brandbjerg.
+It consisted of nine plots (each 20 m2) subjected to increased temperature or prolonged summer drought with two different retractable curtain types.
+Treatments were applied between 1999 – 2016 and the facility thus provides a unique, long-term data series for manipulation experiments, enabling studies to evaluate climatic effects on ecosystem functioning and processes at scales from seconds to decades.